dfinance/dvm/README.md

 # License

-Copyright © 2020 Wings Foundation
+Copyright © 2020 Wings Stiftung

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.